Twenty-One (game show): Charles Van Doren

 In the meantime, Stempel, disgruntled over being ordered to lose, attempted to blow the whistle on Twenty-One, even going so far as to have a federal investigator look into the show.
 Initially, little came of these investigations and Stempel's accusations were dismissed as jealousy because there was no hard evidence to back up his claims.
 While a congressional investigation did affect Twenty-One during this period, the much larger ongoing investigation was the HUAC hearings into possible communists in entertainment; the show's director, Charles S. Dubin, was fired by NBC in June 1958 after he refused to answer whether he had ever been a member of the Communist Party USA.

 In August 1958, the popular CBS daytime game show Dotto was abruptly canceled after a contestant found a notebook containing the answers to every question that was to be asked to the show's current champion, future journalist Marie Winn.
 Stempel's allegations about Twenty-One began to gain credibility.
-A grand jury was convened in Autumn 1958 to investigate Dotto and other possible game-show fixing, investigated by Joseph Stone, the assistant district attorney of New York.
+A grand jury was convened in the autumn of 1958 to investigate Dotto and other possible game-show fixings, investigated by Joseph Stone, the assistant district attorney of New York.
 Stone said in his book Prime Time and Misdemeanors that question writer Glorianne Rader was instructed by Dan Enright and associate producer Albert Freedman, who had chosen the categories for the next broadcast earlier in the week, to place the questions in Barry's dispensing machine a few minutes before airtime; this was done to avoid any slip-ups in the planned outcome.
 Stone contacted former Twenty-One contestants, including Richard Jackman, who confessed to the fixing of the show.
-Three days after Jackman's confession, and without advance public warning, Twenty-One was canceled after its broadcast of October 17, 1958, amid plummeting ratings.
+Three days after Jackman's confession, and without advance public warning, Twenty-One was canceled after its broadcast on October 17, 1958, amid plummeting ratings.
 A nighttime version of Concentration took over its time slot the following week.

-Further eroding Barry and Enright's claims of honesty, another former contestant, James Snodgrass, came forward with corroborating proof that the show had been rigged: using a series of registered letters that he had mailed to himself, Snodgrass documented every answer for which he was coached prior to airtime.
+Further eroding Barry and Enright's claims of honesty, another former contestant, James Snodgrass, came forward with corroborating proof that the show had been rigged: using a series of registered letters that he had mailed to himself, Snodgrass documented every answer for which he was coached before airtime.
 He testified before Congress in 1959.